 6. Being flexible with customization features

-Some aquarium-grade LEDs will be more flexible in terms of customization than others.
+Some aquarium-grade LED lights will be more flexible in terms of customization than others.

-The manufacturers of the cheaper ones are obviously investing in raw performance, rather than fancy features.
+The manufacturers of the cheaper lights are obviously investing in raw performance, rather than fancy features.

 The more inexpensive ones that I recommend will grow aquatic plants just fine as long as you follow my instructions and pointers.

-Anyway, the more advanced aquarium LED lighting will allow for better control over the spectrum and in some occasions could even simulate weather patterns.
+Anyway, the more advanced aquarium LED lighting will allow for better control over the spectrum and on some occasions could even simulate weather patterns.

 The weather simulations are more of a gimmick for display purposes.